FranciszekPin/cozy-interpreter/README.md

 ```

 Variables should be defined with `int` keyword each in new line.
+They are interpreted as integer type variables.
-For now, there is no other types supported.
+For now, there is no other type supported.
 Look at two examples of wrong variable declaration:

 ```
 define: